 Lauren lives in Victoria, BC, where she works in educational technology and faculty support at Royal Roads University.

 Explore Lauren’s BILD posts here!

-Michaela Salmon only recently completed her Master’s research at McGill University..
+Michaela Salmon completed her Master’s research at McGill University in 2016.
 However, her interests in second language acquisition and the social contexts of language use extend back many years.
 Growing up with a language-obsessed mother in an otherwise monolingual family in Australia, she grew up feeling attached to her “mother” tongue, German, but without the heritage to back it up.
 So began the years of language learning: at home, overseas, at school, and at university.
 After studying in Austria, Michaela undertook an undergraduate Honour’s thesis, where she questioned the reasons for the reportedly lower rates of German acquisition by Turkish immigrant children in Vienna, compared to children from other backgrounds.
 So the seed was planted: for becoming a language teacher, and for exploring further the implications for learning languages (or not).
-Now transplanted to Quebec, Michaela is engaging in locally-based research within a critical sociolinguistics framework.
-She is investigating mismatches between language policy, practice, and ideology, and how these mismatches impact certain immigrant groups.
-French language student over morning coffee, ESL teacher and tutor by day, researcher by afternoon, bicycle rider and dog walker by night, Michaela is carving out a niche in her newly adopted home.
+After moving to Quebec in 2012, Michaela became involved with locally-based research within a critical sociolinguistics framework.
+She investigated mismatches between language policy, practice, and ideology, and how these mismatches impact certain immigrant groups.
+These days, Michaela can be found teaching ESL at the CÉGEP level where she encourages the next generation to consider the notions of belonging, identity, diversity, and language within their classroom context.

 Browse Michaela’s posts for BILD here!